-With private money, shared ambitions for innovative system change, and willingness to continuously learn and adjust, they developed and piloted the Inspire2Care program in close cooperation with the local Governments.
-Pilot programs were implemented, tested and evaluated in fifteen villages in the districts of Kavre, Sunsari and Rasuwa – between 2008 and 2015.
-After they learnt what could be achieved with their approach and interventions, it was decided to scale up Inspire2Care.
-In the district of Ilam, in the hilly far-east of the country, the program was replicated in all ten municipalities (former 46 villages and three municipalities) from 2015 onwards.
+The Karuna Foundation was established in 2007 to improve the lives of children with a disability in developing countries.
+Nepal was identified as a country with a high need in this respect, a lack of good care, and potential for development.
+The social entrepreneurs and development specialists Deepak Raj Sapkota and Yogendra Giri started the Karuna Foundation to develop disability-inclusive societies in Nepal under the adagio of ‘saving children from disability, one by one’.
+With private money, shared ambitions for innovative system change, and a willingness to continuously learn and adjust, they developed and piloted the Inspire2Care program in close cooperation with the local Governments.
+Pilot programs were implemented, tested, and evaluated in fifteen villages in the districts of Kavre, Sunsari, and Rasuwa – between 2008 and 2015.
+After they learned what could be achieved with their approach and interventions, it was decided to scale up Inspire2Care.
+In the district of Ilam, in the hilly far-east of the country, the program was replicated in all ten municipalities (formerly 46 villages and three municipalities) from 2015 onwards.
 Also, a cooperation with the Netherlands Leprosy Relief (NLR) resulted in the adoption of Inspire2Care in their approach in three villages in the district of Jhapa.